(NB. Names in Red are York University students.)

 Articles and Chapters

 Chung-Fat-Yim, A., Lo, R. F., & Mar, R. A. (in press).
 Multilingualism and mentalizing abilities in young adults.
 Bilingualism: Language and Cognition.

-Fong, K., Quinlan, J., & Mar, R. A. (in press).
+Fong, K., Quinlan, J. A., & Mar, R. A. (in press).
 Select your character: Individual needs and avatar choice.
 Psychology of Popular Media.

 Ivanski, C., Humphries, S., van Dalen-Oskam, K., & Mar, R. A. (2022).
 Do we judge fiction by the author’s gender?
 Journal of Media Psychology, 34, 299–312.